$ ~/cicdcalculator

 How do CircleCI credits work?>

 CircleCI bills compute in credits rather than minutes.
-Each resource class consumes credits at a different rate per minute: a small Linux runner uses 5 credits per minute, medium uses 10, large uses 20, x-large uses 40. macOS runners burn 50 to 100 credits per minute.
-One credit costs $0.0006, so a medium Linux build minute costs $0.006.
-Credits never expire on paid plans.
+Each resource class consumes credits at a different rate per minute: a small Docker runner uses 5 credits per minute, medium uses 10, large uses 20, and Linux VM x-large uses 100. macOS M4 Pro runners burn 200 to 400 credits per minute.
+Credits cost $15 per 25,000 (so $0.0006 each), making a medium Linux build minute $0.006.

 What's the cheapest CircleCI plan?>

-The Free plan includes 6,000 credits per month, enough for around 600 medium Linux build minutes.
-Beyond that, the Performance plan is $15 per user per month and includes 30,000 credits per user.
-Most small to mid teams should start on Performance.
-Scale ($2,000+/month, 500K+ credits, custom contract) is for enterprises with large parallelism or compliance needs.
+The Free plan includes 30,000 credits per month, enough for around 3,000 medium Linux build minutes.
+The Performance plan starts at $15 per month and includes 30,000 credits plus 5 active users; each additional active user costs $15 (25,000 credits) and extra credits are $15 per 25,000 pack.
+The credit pool is org-level, not per user.
+Scale is a custom annual contract for enterprises with large parallelism or compliance needs.

 Why is CircleCI so much more expensive on macOS?>

 Apple licensing makes Mac hardware costly.
-CircleCI's Medium macOS resource class consumes 50 credits per minute (5x Linux Medium), Large macOS consumes 100 credits per minute.
-A 15-minute iOS build on Medium macOS costs 750 credits, or about $0.45.
-Doable for small iOS teams, painful for large ones.
+CircleCI's current macOS fleet is M4 Pro: the Medium class (6 CPU, 28 GB) consumes 200 credits per minute (20x Linux Medium) and Large (12 CPU, 56 GB) consumes 400.
+A 15-minute iOS build on M4 Pro Medium costs 3,000 credits, or about $1.80.
+That is roughly double GitHub Actions hosted macOS for the same wall-clock.
 Self-hosted runners on a Mac mini are usually cheaper for sustained iOS workloads.

 Can I use my own runners on CircleCI?>